Antonio Hysén: Personal life

 Hysén is the son of former Swedish international Glenn Hysén, and was born in Liverpool, when his father was playing for Liverpool F.C.
 Antonio Hysén came out as gay to the Swedish football magazine Offside in March 2011.
-The BBC called him "a global one-off".
+He became only the second active footballer to come out as gay.The BBC called him "a global one-off".

 Hysén was profiled on Swedish broadcaster TV4 on 9 March 2011, in a debate show moderated by Lennart Ekdal titled Får även bögar spela fotboll? ("Can gays play football too?").

-As of 2011, he worked part-time as a construction worker.

 His older brothers are football players Tobias Hysén (half-brother) and Alexander Hysén.
 He won the seventh season of Let's Dance, being the first openly gay person to win this competition.
-He is the great-grandson of Erik Hysén.
+He is the great-grandson of the footballer Erik Hysén.